psyfix/Offensive-Security-Notes/Mobile/Android/Dynamic Analysis.md

 ##### Installing Burp Certificate
 ```
+Configure proxy settings on device.
-Install the Burp root certificate on the device.
+Install the Burp CER root certificate on the device.
 Check you can proxy traffic using google search.
+Check you can proxy traffic on the app?
+No?
+Then there is an SSL pin.
 ```
 ##### Objection & Frida.